 Form 1099K general reports your gross income earned and does not take into account your deductions, that is where good bookkeeping records come in.

-You need to keep good bookkeeping records so that you can track your business income and expenses.
+You are responsible for good bookkeeping records that track your business income and expenses.
 Keeping track of your expenses lowers your tax obligation.
-It also can show you the progress of your business and if it is profitable.
+It can also show the progress of your business and if it is profitable.

 Taxes You Will Be Responsible For: